 3. Travel with a unique bag

 Don’t travel with a black bag like everyone else unless you put identifiable stickers that won’t fall off on it.
 Strings and yarn can easily get pulled off.
 It’s best to have luggage that’s unique and bright.
 RELATED: My wife designed her own unique suitcase with ROAM luggage (see photo below), which she loved.
-Read her review here and get $50 off your own purchase when you use this link
+Read her review here.

 4. Take a photo

 Always take a photo of your bag(s) so you can show the lost and found agent on the other end in case it does get lost.

 5. Double check that the flight number and airport code are correct

 I always check that the agent puts the right flight number and three-letter airport code I’m flying to on my baggage tag.
 I’ve seen them accidentally take the wrong tag from the customer in line next to me.